Physics-50/Module-3/docs/week4.md

 Figure 2 must include:

 + one or more images that convey the procedure you used to extract the effective wavelength (and eventually the speed of sound) from individual images.
-The images will depend on the procedure you used but might include a plot (if you determined $$\lambda_{eff}$$ by plotting bead position vs. node number) and/or a labelled sample image that clearly indicates which beas you used for your analysis and how you determined their center positions in millimeters (or some other unit of distance, not just pixels).
+The images will depend on the procedure you used but might include a plot (if you determined $$\lambda_{eff}$$ by plotting bead position vs. node number) and/or a labelled sample image that clearly indicates which beads you used for your analysis and how you determined their center positions in millimeters (or some other unit of distance, not just pixels).

 + a plot of $$\lambda_{eff}$$ vs. image number that shows the effective wavelength for each of the 5 images with uncertainty, and includes a best-fit horizontal line.